vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 As mentioned, it is essential to be able to verify a hash on-chain.
 The way to do this is by running the Solidity `blockhash(uint)` function.
 The hash needs to be compared to the result of the function (with the block number taken from the storage proof).

 However, this method is limited, as it only works for the most recent 256 blocks on a given chain.
-That is why we need to ensure that the latest hash to be verified on-chain is a hash of a recent (one of last 256) block.
-If it is not, it needs to be added to the set of hashes.
+Therefore, we must ensure that the latest hash being verified on-chain is a hash of a recent block (one of the last 256).
+If it is not, it must be added to the set of hashes we want to prove belong to the same chain.

 ### Naive chain proofs